SeldonIO/seldon-core/docs-gb/installation/production-environment/ingress-controller/istio.md

 ---
-description: Learn how to install and configure Istio ingress controller for Seldon Core 2 in Kubernetes, including service mesh integration, traffic routing, and load balancing.
-This comprehensive guide covers Istio installation, ingress gateway setup, virtual service configuration, and exposing ML model services for production deployment.
+description: Learn how to configure Istio as an ingress controller for Seldon Core, including traffic management and security policies.
 ---

 An ingress controller functions as a reverse proxy and load balancer, implementing a Kubernetes Ingress.
 It adds an abstraction layer for traffic routing by receiving traffic from outside the Kubernetes platform and load balancing it to Pods running within the Kubernetes cluster.